 Sides, Nachos, and Sweets

 Taco Bell’s sides are where vegetarians get the easiest wins.
-Black beans, refried beans, seasoned rice, guacamole, and tortilla chips are all meatless, and most are vegan too.
-Pintos ‘n Cheese is a quick vegetarian side — just the beans and cheese.
+Black beans, refried beans, seasoned rice, guacamole, and crispy tortilla chips are all meatless, and most are vegan too.
+Pintos ‘n Cheese is a quick vegetarian side, just the beans and cheese.

 Nachos BellGrande is an easy build-your-own: order it with black beans instead of beef and you’ve got a hearty vegetarian plate.
-The Veggie Mexican Pizza is vegetarian as-is, and its sauce is even vegan-certified.
-For something sweet, Cinnamon Twists are vegetarian and happen to be fully vegan.
-Skip the Cinnabon Delights if you’re avoiding animal products — those contain dairy and egg.
+The Veggie Mexican Pizza is vegetarian as-is, and the Mexican pizza sauce is even vegan-certified.
+Cinnamon Twists, dusted with cinnamon and sugar, cover dessert and happen to be fully vegan.
+Skip the Cinnabon Delights if you’re avoiding animal products, since those contain dairy and egg.

-One note on Cheesy Fiesta Potatoes: the cheese and sauce are core to the dish, so it isn’t easily made vegan.
-If you want plant-based potatoes, order them plain instead.
+One note on Cheesy Fiesta Potatoes: the crispy potatoes come loaded with shredded cheese and nacho cheese sauce, so the dish isn’t easily made vegan.
+For plant-based potatoes, order them plain, then add jalapeno slices or a side of guacamole.

 What’s Vegan at Taco Bell?

 Plenty is vegan at Taco Bell once you know the moves.
-Several items are vegan with no changes at all: black beans, refried beans (made with vegetable oil, no lard — confirmed by Taco Bell’s own Help Center), seasoned rice, black beans and rice, tortilla chips, guacamole, breakfast hash browns, and Cinnamon Twists.
-Nacho Fries are certified vegan on their own, but they ship with a non-vegan cheese dip — order them without it, or swap the dip for guacamole.
+Several items are vegan with no changes at all: black beans, refried beans (made with vegetable oil and no lard, confirmed by Taco Bell’s own Help Center), seasoned rice, black beans and rice, tortilla chips, guacamole, breakfast hash browns, and Cinnamon Twists.
+Nacho Fries are certified vegan on their own, but they ship with a non-vegan nacho cheese sauce for dipping.
+Order them without it, or swap the dip for guacamole.

-For everything else, two customizations do the heavy lifting.
+Two customizations do the heavy lifting on everything else.
 First, swap meat for beans or potatoes.
 Second, “Make it Fresco,” which replaces the mayo-based sauces, shredded cheese, and reduced-fat sour cream with fresh diced tomatoes.
 Going Fresco is the single move that turns most vegetarian items vegan.
-If you’d rather not go Fresco, just say “no cheese, no sour cream, no creamy sauce.”
+You can also skip Fresco and just say “no cheese, no sour cream, no creamy sauce.”
 Taco Bell’s vegan-friendly sauces include all four Border hot-sauce packets (Mild, Hot, Fire, and Diablo), Red Sauce, Breakfast Salsa, Avocado Salsa Verde, and guacamole.

 Watch a few traps.
-The Nacho Cheese Doritos Locos Tacos shell contains milk, so it’s not vegan or dairy-free — a regular crunchy shell is fine.
+The Nacho Cheese Doritos Locos Tacos shell contains milk, so it’s not vegan or dairy-free.
+A regular crunchy shell is fine.
 The creamy chipotle sauce contains egg, avocado ranch contains dairy, and chili lime sauce has both.
-Frank’s RedHot Diablo creamy sauce isn’t vegan either, though the dry Diablo Border packet is — don’t confuse the two.
+Frank’s RedHot Diablo creamy sauce isn’t vegan either, though the dry Diablo Border packet is.
+Don’t confuse the two.
 Cinnabon Delights and the limited-time Diablo nuggets’ seasoning also contain dairy.
-There’s no permanent branded plant-based-meat product on Taco Bell’s national menu as of mid-2026; the chain’s veg strategy is the certified menu plus swaps and Fresco, not a faux-meat SKU.
+There’s no permanent branded plant-based-meat product on Taco Bell’s national menu as of mid-2026.
+The chain’s vegetarian strategy is the certified menu plus swaps and Fresco, not a faux-meat item.
 Past Beyond Meat and vegan Crunchwrap tests were limited and never rolled out nationally, so don’t count on them.

 Special Dietary Requirements and Allergies